MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 ## Find out what's new

 We're constantly updating [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] to include the top features that customers have requested.
-To find out what's new, check out our [What's new topic](new.md) page.
+To find out what's new, check out our [What's new](new.md) page.
 This page is also available by selecting the **Help** (question mark) button in the upper-right corner of the PC app, so it's always at your fingertips.

 ![What's New command](media/what-new.PNG "What's New command")